 Types of Redemption Awards

-It only takes 5,000 Hyatt Gold Passport points to begin redeeming for a free night’s stay at any Hyatt worldwide.
+It only takes 5,000 World of Hyatt points to begin redeeming for a free night’s stay at any Hyatt worldwide.
 Plus, there are no blackout dates!

 There are seven Hyatt hotel categories, each with Standard and Regency/Grand rooms.
 The table below outlines the number of points needed for a one-night stay in each category.